onc-healthit/lantern-back-end/README.md

     **Note**: Google chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.

-3. Run the following command to add data to the database.
+    2. Run the following command to add data to the database, using the data found in `lantern-back-end/resources/prod_resources`.

     ```bash
     make populatedb_prod